Join us in Charles Dickens' London for Five Weekends in 2019:

 Re-Entry: Visitors to the fair may leave and re-enter by receiving a hand stamp upon exit.

 Pets: Except for service animals, the Dickens Christmas Fair does not allow animals inside the venue.

 Smoking: The Cow Palace is a non-smoking facility.

-Lodging: For those of you traveling to the Fair, we have arranged for special rates for Dickens Fair visitors.
-Please visit our accommodations page for details.
+Lodging: For those of you traveling to the Fair, please visit our preferred hotels & accommodations page.

 Support the Cow Palace: The Cow Palace is a valuable community and cultural asset for the Bay Area and the State.
 It is also essential to the quality presentation of The Dickens Christmas Fair with its Historic Exhibition Halls reminiscent of Covent Garden in London.
-Show your support by attending the other great shows at the Cow Palace, such as The Golden Gate Kennel Club Dog Show, and join http://www.cowpalace.com for email updates of all Cow Palace events.
+Show your support by attending the other great shows at the Cow Palace, such as the Grand National Rodeo and The Golden Gate Kennel Club Dog Show, and join http://www.cowpalace.com for email updates of all Cow Palace events.